How To Fix A MacBook Won’t Turn On Issue

 - You will see a new window pop up with a few options to choose from.
 Click Continue with Disk Utility.

 - Select your hard drive

 - Click on First Aid

-- Once the process is complete, turn your Mac off and on again
+- After the process is complete, turn your Mac off and on

 5. Restart Mac in Safe Mode

-If you’re still having problems, it’s possible to restart your MacBook in Safe Mode to bypass several minor procedures that may be preventing your Mac from working properly.
+If you are still experiencing problems, it is possible to restart MacBook in safe mode to bypass a lot of minor procedures that may be preventing your Mac from working properly.